ninoCan/learning-gcp/readme.md

 and let's combine the two files with:

     $ DOMAIN='n5602.my-project.dev' sudo -E bash -c 'cat /etc/letsencrypt/live/$DOMAIN/fullchain.pem /etc/letsencrypt/live/$DOMAIN/privkey.pem > /etc/haproxy/certs/$DOMAIN.pem'
-ONCE AGAIN: make sure to initialize the variable DOMAIN with your own personal domain Let's create a configuration file for HAProxy as follows:
+ONCE AGAIN: make sure to initialize the variable DOMAIN with your own personal domain.
+Then, remove permission to access this file to any other user but root with:

+    $ sudo chmod -R go-rwx /etc/haproxy/certs
+Let's create a configuration file for HAProxy as follows:

     $ sudo nano /etc/haproxy.cfg